tgstation/tgstation/code/modules/modular_computers/documentation.md

 	/// programs.
 	requires_ntnet = 1

-	/// This is access required to run the program itself.
-ONLY SET THIS FOR
+	/// This is access required to run the program itself. run_access = access_network
-	/// SUPER SECURE SHIT.
-This also acts as transfer_access as well. required_access = access_network

 	/// This is the access needed to download from ntnet or host on the ptp
 	/// program.
-This is what you want to use most of the time. transfer_access = access_change_ids
+This is what you want to use most of the time. download_access = access_change_ids

 	/// If it's available to download on ntnet. pretty self explanatory. available_on_ntnet = 1